Labour Party of Scotland: By-election campaign

 Unlike its Glaswegian counterpart, which exclusively contested elections to the Glasgow Corporation, Dundee's now larger party fought for a seat in the United Kingdom Parliament.
 The appointment of George Thomson as a European Commissioner in January 1973 saw him vacate his constituency of Dundee East, triggering a by-election two months later.
 The Labour Party of Scotland selected George MacLean to be its candidate, pitting him against Labour's George Machin, the SNP's Gordon Wilson and Conservative candidate William Fitzgerald, then Lord Provost of Dundee.
 Nathaniel Gordon of the Liberal Party, equally optimistic, attracted Jeremy Thorpe to the city during his campaign.
 In a closely fought contest, George Machin took the seat with a majority of 1,141, despite Labour's vote share declining by 15.6%.
 This was largely down to the strong performance of the SNP, who increased its own by 21.2%.
 The latter's campaign capitalised on keeping North Sea oil in Scotland to benefit people living in urban areas.
-A similar platform was used in the Glasgow Govan by-election later that year, successfully electing Margo MacDonald to the House of Commons.
+A similar platform was used in the Glasgow Govan by-election later that year, electing Margo MacDonald to the House of Commons.

 Political scientist David Boothroyd believes that the intervention of the Labour Party of Scotland in the Dundee by-election prevented a similar accomplishment by splitting the nationalist vote.
 Indeed, the 1,409 votes for MacLean outnumbered Machin's majority over his SNP rival Gordon Wilson; Boothroyd further opines "it is questionable whether voters were clear about [the party's] origin."
 Nevertheless, the SNP's popularity in both 1973 by-elections served as a prelude to the "It's Scotland's oil" political campaign, which has since become synonymous with the party's economic case for Scottish independence.